rodrigarc/scifer/README.md

 ```

 ## FAQ

 * I have a Mac with a M1 processor and I am getting errors while installing this package.
-How can I install it?
+How can I fix it?

 First, install xcode: